2024 Best Allied Health & Medical Assisting Services Schools in Pennsylvania

 allied health & medical assisting services is more popular than many other degrees.
 In fact, it ranks #48 out of 395 on popularity of all such degrees in the nation.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 College Factual reviewed 23 schools in Pennsylvania to determine which ones were the best for degree seekers in the field of allied health & medical assisting services.
-Combined, these schools handed out 1,824 degrees in allied health & medical assisting services to qualified students.
+When you put them all together, these colleges and universities awarded 1,453 degrees in allied health & medical assisting services during the 2021-2022 academic year.

 Jump to one of the following sections: * Degree-Level Rankings